evidence-dev/duckdb_gsheets/docs/pages/index.md

 - DuckDB WASM is not (yet) supported.
 - Google Sheets has a limit of 10,000,000 cells per spreadsheet.
-- Writing data to a sheet starting from a cell other than A1 is not yet supported.
 - Sheets must already exist to COPY TO them.

 ## Support